OEST PROCESS AND PROCEDURES MANUALJump down to:

-Selling the program in NC was a gradual process.
-After faculty contributions, support was received from other organizations and industry.
+A significant awards program is essential for a successful OEST program.
 The coordinator of a state OEST program probably will find that selling the program is easier and more enjoyable than expected.
 At the Sectional level, larger industries, especially mining associations and environmental firms, offer the greatest likelihood for success in fund-raising.
 Many organizations have educational committees and nearly all mineral industries recognize the value of earth science programs, and thus are likely to lend their support.

 Financial solicitations are far more effective when made personally.
 The OEST State Coordinator (or Sectional Coordinator) in consultation with colleagues and the state geologist, can compile a list of organizations and industries considered to be likely financial supporters.
 Determine the best person to contact in each organization.
 Whenever possible, someone who knows the individual personally should set up an appointment and accompany the coordinator when the "pitch" for support is made.
 A must on each visit is to leave behind a written rationale for the program, the total amount of financial support required to accomplish the goals outlined (awards, publicity, etc) and perhaps a suggestion for the level of support desired from the organization visited.

 Follow-up, including publicity, is extremely important and is the most frequently neglected part of the OEST process.
 Basically, it means taking care of chores after the all the awards have been presented.
 The following items are critically important:

 - News releases to the hometown paper of each teacher honored as well as to all organizations newsletters

 Sample Newspaper Notice (Acrobat (PDF) 28kB Jan5 11)